Observation of hexagonal close-packed water ice at conditions in ice giant planetary interiors: Abstract

 \section{Abstract}

-The determination of the phase diagram of water ice under extreme conditions remains a fundamental challenge in high-pressure physics.
-While theoretical predictions have long suggested the existence of compact phases, such as face-centered cubic (fcc) and hexagonal close-packed (hcp) structures, yet only the fcc phase has been experimentally confirmed.
-Here, we report the first direct observation of a hcp ice phase using synchrotron x-ray diffraction in laser-heated diamond anvil cells.
-Between 80 and 200 GPa, we observe the coexistence of fcc and hcp ice, arising from stacking disorder in the fcc oxygen layers, similar to phenomena seen in compressed noble gases.
-Above 200 GPa, the hcp phase becomes dominant and is recovered at 300 K, indicating its increased thermodynamic stability at ultrahigh pressures.
-These findings not only expand our understanding of water’s complex behavior under extreme conditions but also may play a crucial role in the interiors of giant icy planets.
+Knowing the phase transformations in dense water ice is key to unraveling the peculiar geophysical properties of Uranus and Neptune, whose stratified interior models predict a thick ice layer beneath a convective ionic fluid layer.
+In the latter, water ice is currently assumed to adopt an fcc superionic structure, a phase that has recently been observed experimentally.
+Here, we report the observation of an hcp ice phase under such planetary conditions, using synchrotron x-ray diffraction in laser-heated diamond anvil cells.
+Between 80 and 200 GPa, we observe the coexistence of fcc and hcp ices, arising from stacking disorder developing within the fcc oxygen lattice upon temperature cycling.
+Above 200 GPa, the hcp phase dominates at high temperature, indicating increased thermodynamic stability upon entering a superionic state suggested by an anomalous thermal expansion.
+An anisotropic proton conductivity of superionic hcp ice, and the existence of a fcc$-$hcp martensitic transition may have planetary implications for dynamo models and for the dynamics of the ice mantle.

-\keywords{Ice phases, Hexagonal close-packed, High pressure, X-ray diffraction, Laser heating}
+\keywords{Ice phases, Hexagonal close-packed, High pressure, x-ray diffraction, Laser heating}

-Exploring the phase diagram of water ice has continuously driven leading-edge experimental developments over the past century \cite{hansen_everlasting_2021}.
-Water ice exhibits rich polymorphism owing to its hydrogen-bonding capability, which persists up to the tens-of-gigapascal range.
-A symmetric phase, ice X---considered an ionic solid---exists above approximately 50 GPa \cite{loubeyre_modulated_1999}, featuring a body-centered cubic (bcc) oxygen sublattice.
-Today, the phase diagram of H$_2$O is being explored in the multi-megabar range and at high temperatures, using both static and dynamic experimental techniques \cite{millot_experimental_2018,millot_nanosecond_2019,weck_evidence_2022,prakapenka_structure_2021,forestier_x-ray_2025}, due to its fundamental importance and planetary implications.

-Several theoretical calculations have predicted compact structures beyond bcc ice X—either (i) through further compression at ambient temperature into the multi-megabar regime \cite{benoit_new_1996,militzer_new_2010,hermann_high_2012}, or (ii) within the $\sim$ 100 GPa range combined with elevated temperatures \cite{demontis_new_1988, cheng_phase_2021,reinhardt_thermodynamics_2022}.
-These compact ices differ essentially regarding the stacking sequence of the close-packed oxygen layers.
-They either adopt a face-centered cubic (fcc), or an hexagonal close-packed (hcp) configuration or slightly distorted variants, e.g. the \emph{Pbcm} structure \cite{benoit_new_1996}.
-Advanced computational methods---enabling simulations of large systems over long time scales and incorporating nuclear quantum effects---show that the free energies of fcc and hcp (or quasi-hcp) arrangements are almost identical in a wide thermodynamic P-T range \cite{cheng_phase_2021,reinhardt_thermodynamics_2022}.
-Hence, the coexistence of fcc and hcp local arrangements has been predicted to emerge due to stacking disorder and/or plasticity \cite{cheng_phase_2021,reinhardt_thermodynamics_2022,matusalem_plastic_2022}.